2020 Cinemalaya

 The 16th Cinemalaya Independent Film Festival was held from August 7 to 16, 2020.
 Only short films were featured for this edition, with entrants streamed online via Vimeo due to the COVID-19 pandemic in the Philippines.

 Entries

 The following are the final ten short films eligible for Best Picutre from 244 submissions.
 They were announced in July 2020.
 Submissions were submitted as finished works prior to the COVID-19 lockdowns.

+The winning film is highlighted with boldface and a dagger.